Raw Alexandrite: Value and Gem Profile

 Our alexandrite collection is ever-changing, just like the colors on the gem itself.
 Since we work with raw and rich products, our Brazilian alexandrite is always among the brightest of our offerings.
 We understand the importance of preserving such a rare gem and caring for it in all of our practices before we pass it along for you to enjoy.

-Our Tiara Ring represents a culmination of our studies in alexandrite.
-Five exquisite alexandrite gems sit inside a delicate band, sure to light up a room and your jewelry collection in an instant.
-Our bands come in a selection of 18kt rose gold, yellow gold, and white gold, allowing for a personal touch of customization.
+Our Single Droplet Alexandrite Ring represents a culmination of our studies in alexandrite.
+A petite yet exquisite round alexandrite gemstone sits inside a delicate droplet motif, sure to light up a room and your jewelry collection in an instant.

-Perfect as a gift for your loved one with a June birthday or maybe even as a treat for yourself, the Tiara Ring boasts a band that is light enough to stack with other rings as well as to balance out the weight of each gem.
+Perfect as a gift for your loved one with a June birthday or maybe even as a treat for yourself, the Single Droplet Alexandrite Ring boasts a band that is light enough to stack with other rings as well as to balance out the weight of each gem.
 Remember - the heavier the alexandrite, the better the quality and the rarer!

 Reflection of Company Values